chef/chef-web-docs/chef_master/source/azure_chef_cli.rst

 This command has the following options:

 ``-a``, ``--auto-update-client``
-   Auto-update the chef-client.
+   Auto-update the Chef Infra Client.
 Set to ``true`` to auto update the version of the Azure Chef Extension when the virtual machine is restarted.
 For example, if this option is enabled, a virtual machine that has version ``1205.12.2.0`` will be updated automatically to ``1205.12.2.1`` when it is published.
 Default value: ``false``.

 ``-b``, ``--disable``
    Disable the Azure Chef Extension extension.